polterguy/aista-jekyll/README.md

 # Aista Jekyll Theme

 This is a Jekyll theme created for Aista, Ltd, and more specifically [Magic Cloud](https://polterguy.github.io/) to document our project(s).
-If you want to use it for your own sites, you're welcome to do so under the terms of Creative Commons Attribution-ShareAlike version 4, implying you'll have to keep the link to our web site.
+If you want to use it for your own site, you're welcome to do so under the terms of Creative Commons Attribution-ShareAlike version 4, implying you'll have to keep the link to our web site.
 Below is a screenshot of the theme in use over at [Magic Cloud's documentation site](https://polterguy.github.io/).

 ![Screenshot of theme](https://raw.githubusercontent.com/polterguy/aista-jekyll/master/screenshot.jpg)

+The theme works perfectly for your GitHub Page, and in fact it was explicitly created to document our own open source framework [Magic Cloud](https://github.com/polterguy/magic), and the theme is created with a _"content first"_ approach, implying content over functionality, which of course is important for a site intended to document an open source framework such as [Magic](https://polterguy.github.io).

 ## Installation